txt/plm19/doc/syllabus.md

 List of abstractions

 1. See class
+2. See the design patters list
-2. From the Lopez book
+3. From the Lopez book
-3. From the Fowler book.
+4. From the Fowler book.

 Students can develop their project anywhere, anyhow they like but when they deliver: